cryotools/GLOF-modeling/Workflow.md

 ## Part 5 – OpenFOAM Setup and Simulation Execution

 This section assumes prior familiarity with OpenFOAM.
-For background on solvers, meshing workflows, and case structure, we refer users to the official [OpenFOAM documentation](https://www.openfoam.com/documentation/) and community tutorials.

-For the simulation of GLOFs, the `interFoam` solver is used.
-It models incompressible, isothermal two-phase flows (typically air and water), making it suitable for flood simulations involving free surfaces.

-## Part 5 – OpenFOAM Setup and Simulation Execution

-This section assumes prior familiarity with OpenFOAM.
 For background on solver configuration, meshing workflows, and case structure,
 we recommend consulting the official [OpenFOAM documentation](https://www.openfoam.com/documentation/) and available community tutorials.